-The making of an open-back basket known as the kishie (Shetland) or caisie (Orkney), made of oat straw and traditionally used to fetch peats.
+The making of various items from straw and other plants in the twined technique, especially the back-baskets kishie (Shetland) and caisie (Orkney), traditionally used to fetch peats.

 |Historic area of significance||Shetland, Orkney and Caithness.|